Skip to content

 Key takeaways

-- Networks offer instant reach to existing affiliates but charge override fees on every sale.
+• Networks hand you instant reach to existing affiliates, but charge an override fee on every sale.

-- In-house software gives you full control, lower long-run cost, and direct partner relationships.
+• In-house software gives you full control, a lower long-run cost, and direct partner relationships.

-- Networks own the partner relationship and the data; in-house keeps both with you.
+• Networks hold the partner relationship and the data; in-house keeps both with you.

-When you launch an affiliate program, you face a fork: run it in-house with your own software, or join an affiliate network that comes with a ready-made pool of partners.
+Launch an affiliate program and you hit a fork: run it in-house with your own software, or join an affiliate network that comes with a ready-made pool of partners.
 Both work, but they optimize for different things — reach versus control — and the right answer depends on what you're short on.
 Here's an honest comparison.

 What's the difference between in-house and a network?

 The core difference is who owns the relationship and the data.
-With in-house software, you run the program directly — your terms, your partners, your data, your payouts.
-With a network, you plug into a marketplace of existing affiliates and the network mediates the relationship, tracking, and often the payments, in exchange for a fee.
+Run it in-house and you run the program directly — your terms, your partners, your data, your payouts.
+Join a network and you plug into a marketplace of existing affiliates while the network mediates the relationship, the tracking, and often the payments — for a fee.

 What are the pros and cons of an affiliate network?

-- Pro: instant reach — thousands of existing affiliates can discover your program quickly.
+• Pro: instant reach — thousands of existing affiliates can find your program fast.

-- Pro: the network handles a lot of the plumbing — tracking, vetting, and sometimes payouts.
+• Pro: the network handles much of the plumbing — tracking, vetting, sometimes payouts.

-- Con: override fees — networks typically take a percentage on top of the commission you pay.
+• Con: override fees — the network usually takes a percentage on top of the commission you pay.

-- Con: you don't fully own the partner relationship or the underlying data.
+• Con: you don't fully own the partner relationship or the data underneath it.

-- Con: less control over terms, branding, and how partners are managed.
+• Con: less control over terms, branding, and how partners get managed.

 What are the pros and cons of running in-house?

-In-house gives you control, ownership, and lower long-run cost; the trade-off is that you do your own recruiting and operate the software.
+In-house gives you control, ownership, and lower long-run cost.
+The trade-off: you do your own recruiting and run the software.

-- Pro: full control over commission structure, terms, branding, and partner experience.
+• Pro: full control over commission structure, terms, branding, and the partner experience.

-- Pro: you own the data and the direct relationship with every partner.
+• Pro: you own the data and the direct line to every partner.

-- Pro: lower long-run cost — a software fee instead of an override on every sale.
+• Pro: lower long-run cost — a software fee, not an override on every sale.

 Reach for rent vs. ownership you keep